Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 South Temecula

-👉 Best Area For Golf | ✨ Best South Temecula Hotels: Temecula Creek Inn • Pechanga Resort Casino
+👉 Best Area For Golf | ✨ Best South Temecula Hotels: Temecula Creek Inn • Pechanga Resort Casino • Pala Casino Spa Resort • Morning Song Farm

-There are many hikes in San Diego and visitors will enjoy the variety of hiking and biking trails scattered throughout Temecula.
+Looking to get away from crowds and soak up the sights?
 In South Temecula, you get the best of both worlds.
-Plenty of nature while less than a 20-minute drive to the famed South Coast Winery Resort Spa.
+This area offers plenty of nature, but it’s less than a 20-minute drive to the famed South Coast Winery Resort in East Temecula, along with other vineyards.

 Pros of Staying in South Temecula Neighborhood: